connexcs/docs/docs/billing-basics.md

 ### Floating Balances
 At any time, you can check the balance of your customer accounts.
 The balance that you will read is a floating balance.

-Once a call completes it is passed over to the billing engine that will produce a CDR record and update the balance.
-The balance should correlate with the CDR, however there are scenarios (such as recalculations, rounding's de-duplication) which means that the balance may drift slightly.
+When a call is completed, it is passed over to the billing engine that produces a Call Detail Record (CDR) record and update the balance.
+The balance should correlate with the CDR.
+However, there are scenarios (such as recalculations, rounding's deduplication) which means that the balance may drift slightly.
 For this reason, the balance gets recalculated from CDR records every 24 hours.

 ### Breakout Reports
 The breakout report calculates: